Free to use, for students aiming high

 Every year, admissions tutors at the most selective universities say a version of the same thing: the strongest applicants are the ones who have gone past their syllabus and read and argued their way further into a subject because they wanted to.
 That kind of exploration has a name in admissions circles, super-curricular work, and it is one of the clearest ways to show a university that your interest is real.

 The trouble is that the internet is enormous and most of it is noise.
 Below is a shorter list: places we rate, nearly all of them free, drawn from universities, academic societies and people who know their field.
-It covers History, Biology, Maths and English for now, with more subjects on the way, and it is arranged so you can find something worth your evening in a couple of clicks.
+It has grown well beyond the four subjects it began with, and now runs from history and English to law, medicine, psychology and the sciences, arranged so you can find something worth your evening in a couple of clicks.

 We have been deliberate about one thing.
 This page shows you what is out there.
 It does not tell you what to read first, which few books matter most for a particular course, or how any of it becomes an application that earns an offer.
 That part depends on you, your subject and where you are aiming, and it is the work we do with our students.
 Start anywhere below.
 If you want the reading turned into a plan, that is a conversation.